 Water System GIS Project

-GeoIT Resources, Inc. is supporting Psomas Engineering, Inc. in their project to develop a Water System Geographical Information System (GIS) for the City of Martinez, California.
-To date, GeoIT staff have led the GIS Needs Assessment and have developed the Water Distribution Feature Dataset geodatabase design and working schema for the ongoing development project.
+GeoIT Resources, Inc. supported Psomas Engineering, Inc. in their project to develop a Water System Geographical Information System (GIS) for the City of Martinez, California.
+GeoIT staff led the GIS Needs Assessment and developed the Water Distribution Feature Dataset geodatabase design and working schema for the ongoing development project.

-GeoIT staff will also be providing continued as-needed technical support and guidance throughout the project.
+GeoIT staff have also provided as-needed technical (design) support and guidance throughout the project.

 Posted in Geodatabase Design, Needs Assessment Report, Needs Assessments, Water Wastewater Utility